Updated April 2020

 (d) Where you have raised an objection to our use of your personal data.

-18.1.7 Objection – Object to our processing of your personal data where we are relying on legitimate interests or exercise of a public interest task to make the processing lawful.
-If you raise an objection we will carry out an assessment to determine whether we have an overriding legitimate ground which entitles us to continue to process your personal data.
+19.1.7 Objection – Object to our processing of your personal data where we are relying on legitimate interests or exercise of a public interest task to make the processing lawful.
+If you raise an objection, we will carry out an assessment to determine whether we have an overriding legitimate ground which entitles us to continue to process your personal data.
+If you object to us using your personal data for marketing purposes, we will always stop such use of your data.

 (a) As part of the processing of your personal data, decisions may be made by automated processes.
 This means we may automatically decide that you pose a fraud or money laundering risk if:

-(i) our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers; or is inconsistent with your previous submissions; or
+(i) our processing reveals your behaviour to be consistent with money laundering or known fraudulent conduct; or is inconsistent with your previous submissions; or

 (ii) you appear to have deliberately hidden your true identity.